 I only wish I had more time to talk with them through our guide and learn more about their lives.

 For both nights, we stayed in a local village that was along our trek.
 We slept on thin mats on the floor with everyone together in a big room, all 10 of us.

 I would’ve liked to get to know the locals we stayed with on the two separate nights better, but I know that every trekking group experience is different.

 The other downside was just how crowded the trek felt as a whole.
 There were so many groups trekking that you were constantly running into each other, and everyone seemed to eat at the same places for lunch.

-It kind of took away from the feeling that you were out in the wilderness, when there were crowds of fellow travelers everywhere.
+It kind of took away from the feeling that you were out in the wilderness when there were crowds of fellow travelers everywhere.
 To be fair, that is also to be expected when you pay such a low price for three days of a guided tour.
-Our tour only cost US$30 each for the three day excursion, including food and accommodation.
+My tour only cost US$30 for the three day excursion, including food and accommodation.

 This is especially the case in present day Myanmar.
 Local tribes are dwindling and their way of life is becoming less common.
 And that is in large part to tourism and technology, which I know is hypocritical since this whole post is about a tourist activity that directly involves the local hill tribe people.

 But, I do believe tourism can be both good and bad depending on a lot of factors.
 Trekking tourism has skyrocketed in Myanmar, especially in the Shan State, and not always for the better.